-The Crop Trust currently has no employment vacancies.
+The Crop Trust currently has one internship opportunity.

 The Crop Trust currently has no requests for tenders.

 The Crop Trust considers its staff its most important asset.
 The Crop Trust devotes considerable resources towards ensuring their well-being and the establishment of a productive environment.
 We aim to attract and retain the most competent, experienced, innovative and energetic professional talent that can be found.
 The Crop Trust encourages professional and personal growth, provides a safe and well-equipped work environment and provides opportunity for staff participation in matters that affect the staff and their work.

 The Organisation is an equal opportunity employer, committed to hiring staff regardless of nationality, race, gender, religion, political persuasion, marital status, or sexual orientation.
 The Crop Trust strives to provide a fair and equitable treatment to its staff, and discourages all forms of unfair discrimination.

 The Crop Trust offers competitive salaries and a comprehensive benefits package for its regular staff.

 The Crop Trust accepts applications on a continuous basis for internships.
 In order to provide interns with a meaningful experience, we are only able to accommodate a limited number of interns at any one time.